hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to support meaningful localisation across use cases in a base resource profile (e.g. Basic, Observation, and Device).
 For these resource types, AU Core or a downstream use case IG can profile directly instead of inheriting from an AU Base profile.

-#### Generic Use Case Profile Approach
+#### Generic Use Case Resource Profile Approach

-Generic use case profiles (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html)), profile a FHIR resource to define structures relevant to a particular use case but do not prescribe conformance for a particular actor or scenario.
+Generic use case resource profiles (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html), profile a FHIR resource to define structures relevant to a particular use case but do not prescribe conformance for a particular actor or scenario.
 These profiles are intended to be temporary, and are included in AU Base where there is:
 * sufficient community need for national level agreement on the 'what' for a use case
 * sufficient community agreement on the 'what' for a use case
 * there is no current or coming soon IG project that covers the scope of the use case

 Generic use case resource profiles are defined as open, allowing additional elements and rules.
 This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.

-Generic use case profiles remain definitional, encourage derivation, and do not include _Must Support_ or Obligation.
+Generic use case resource profiles remain definitional, encourage derivation, and do not include _Must Support_ or Obligation.
 Constraints are limited to defining the particular scope and typically include some type of fixed value or terminology constraint to describe the kind of concept.
 Constraints are still minimal to avoid limiting downstream IG modelling and implementation choices.

-When an IG project is started that covers the scope of an AU Base generic use case profile, that profile is moved to new IG project and then either deprecated or removed in AU Base.
+When an IG project is started that covers the scope of an AU Base generic use case resource profile, that profile is moved to new IG project and then either deprecated or removed in AU Base.
 For example:
 * the AU Core vital signs profiles started in AU Base and were subsequently moved to AU Core and then removed from AU Base
 * the AU eRequesting ServiceRequest profile started in AU Base and was subsequently moved to AU eRequesting and then deprecated in AU Base